After nine months of pregnancy you’re probably used to saying ‘no’ when you’re offered a drink.

 2. The alcohol level in your breast milk is the same as in your blood

 So if your blood alcohol level is 0.05 then so is your breast milk alcohol level.
-Many factors contribute to your blood/breast milk alcohol level, including your size, how much you’ve eaten and how quickly you are drinking.
+This is a general measure as there are many factors that contribute to your blood/breast milk alcohol level, including your size, how much you’ve eaten and how quickly you are drinking.

 3. It takes about two hours for the average woman’s body to metabolise one drink

-Depending again on your size etc. So your breast milk should be alcohol-free approximately two hours after you’ve drunk a standard drink.
+Your breast milk should be alcohol-free approximately two hours after you’ve drunk one standard drink.
 If you’ve had two standard drinks it will be four hours before your milk is alcohol-free etc. This is a general guide, however, as everybody will metabolise alcohol differently (see point 2).

 4. There is no need to ‘pump and dump’ your breast milk after you have a drink

-… in your milk.
-Also they may have an irregular and frequent feeding pattern which means it will be hard for you to predict when the next feed will be.
-Once a baby is older and in an established routine you may be able to have a drink knowing that the next feed will not be for a few hours, by which time your milk will be alcohol-free
+A newborn baby will have trouble metabolising alcohol and they will also have quite an irregular and frequent feeding pattern which means it will be hard for you to predict when the next feed will be.
+Once a baby is older and in an established routine you may be able to have a drink knowing that the next feed will not be for a few hours, by which time your milk will be alcohol-free.

 6. If you’re planning on having a few drinks consider expressing milk in advance to bottlefeed your baby